Kepler-1520b

 Kepler-1520b (initially published as KIC 12557548 b), is a confirmed exoplanet orbiting the K-type main sequence star Kepler-1520.
 It is located about 2,020 light-years (620 parsecs) away from Earth in the constellation of Cygnus.
 The exoplanet was found by using the transit method, in which the dimming effect that a planet causes as it crosses in front of its star is measured.
 The planet was previously proposed in 2012 when reports of its host star recorded drops in its luminosity varying from 0.2% to 1.3%, which indicated a possible planetary companion rapidly disintegrating.
 In 2015, the planetary nature of the cause of the dips was finally verified.
 It is expected to disintegrate in about 40–400 million years.

 Physical characteristics

 Mass, radius, and temperature

-The mass of Kepler-1520b is unknown however modeling of the mass loss rate of the planet indicates that the planet cannot be more massive than about 2% the mass of the Earth (less than double the mass of the Moon).
+The mass of Kepler-1520b is unknown; however, modeling of the mass loss rate of the planet indicates that it cannot be more massive than about 2% of the mass of the Earth (less than double the mass of the Moon).
 According to calculations, it may have lost 70% of its original mass; we may be currently observing its naked iron core.
-From attempts to measure the secondary eclipse the radius of the planet is constrained to be less than one Earth radius (4600 km) for an albedo of 0.5.
+From attempts to measure the secondary eclipse, the radius of the planet is constrained to be less than one Earth radius (4600 km) for an albedo of 0.5.
 It has a surface temperature of 2255 K, far hotter than the surface of Venus.